 - Full assessments of solid organ and stem cell transplant candidates, focusing on infection risks and approaches to reduce or eliminate them.

-- Consults for infectious disease management and prevention in solid organ transplant recipients.
+- Consults for infectious disease management and prevention in solid organ and stem cell transplant recipients.

 - Consults for infectious disease evaluation and management in potential living donors.